dirttop/Backlog-API/docs/README.md

 ### Governance Features

-This API implements several governance and security features to ensure that the API is following best practice for cloud-native applications.
+This API implements governance features to ensure that the API is following best practice for cloud-native applications.

 #### 1. Secret Management w/ Azure Key Vault
 * The API Key is never stored in config files.
 It is securely stored in Azure Key Vault as a secret named `ApiKey`.